RPSC SI result 2021 declared at rpsc.rajasthan.gov.in; 18000+ candidates qualify

 Candidates whose roll numbers appear on the merit list are eligible to appear for the physical efficiency test (PET).
 In total, 18787 candidates have qualified the RPSC SI Exam 2021.

 The schedule of PET will be announced later.
-RPSC has also released the cut off marks of the SI exam.
+RPSC has also released the cut-off marks of the SI exam.

 Steps to download RPSC SI result 2021: